 Although fibrinolytic therapy may be the recommended treatment, in some cases the risks outweigh the benefits and the therapy is contraindicated.
 A thorough assessment of the patient’s condition and medical history is an essential part of determining if fibrinolytic therapy is appropriate.

-There are several contraindications for fibrinolytic therapy, including both absolute and relative contraindications.
-For obvious reasons, one absolute contraindication is evidence of intracranial hemorrhaging on the CT scan.
+There are several absolute and relative contraindications for fibrinolytic therapy.
+For obvious reasons, one absolute contraindication for fibrinolytic therapy is evidence of intracranial hemorrhaging on the CT scan.

-In addition, since intracranial hemorrhage is also a possible complication of fibrinolytic therapy, conditions which increase the risk of a hemorrhage are also viewed as contraindications.
+In addition, since intracranial hemorrhage is also a possible complication of fibrinolytic therapy, conditions that increase the risk of a hemorrhage are also viewed as fibrinolytic therapy contraindications.
 For example, if the patient has a history of a previous stroke within the past three months, it may increase their risk of a bleed and exclude them from treatment with fibrinolytics.

 Another risk of fibrinolytic therapy is systemic bleeding, so certain conditions that increase the risk of systemic bleeding are also relative contraindications.
 This includes an acute bleeding diathesis, such as a platelet count of less than 100,000.

 Patients who have uncontrolled hypertension with a systolic blood pressure of greater than 180 mm Hg or a diastolic of greater than 110 mm Hg may also be excluded.
 Blood glucose levels are also taken into consideration.
 A glucose concentration of less than 50 mg/dL is considered a contraindication.